nhsuk/see-a-gp/views/acne-guide/things-you-can-do/main-content.md

 ## Things you can do yourself {id="yourself"}

-There are some things everyone with acne can do or should avoid.

 !!! warning
 General rule: avoid anything that irritates your skin, for example rubbing it when washing or picking spots.
 !!!